Well-posedness and large deviations for 2-D Stochastic Navier-Stokes equations with jumps: Solutions to SNSEs with initial data in the space

 \end{thm}

-\begin{Rem} Assumption \ref{con G} is a fairly standard assumption when one considers the existence and uniqueness of SPDE driven by multiplicative noise.
-But for the case of L\'evy noise, the existing results in the literature always need other assumptions on $G$, besides Assumption \ref{con G}.
-For example, in \cite{Dong-Xie}, the authors assume that there exist measurable subsets $U_m,\ m\in\mathbb{N}$ of $\rZ$ with $U_m\uparrow \rZ$ and $\nu(U_m)<\infty$ such that, for some $k>0$,
+\begin{remark} Assumption \ref{con G} is a fairly standard assumption when one considers the existence and uniqueness of solutions to SPDEs driven by multiplicative Gaussian noise.
+However, for the case of L\'evy noise, the literature results always require additional assumptions on $G$ besides Assumption \ref{con G}.
+For example, in \cite{Dong+Xie_2009}, the authors assume that there exists a sequence $(\rZ_m)_{ m\in\mathbb{N}}$ of measurable subsets of $\rZ$ with $\rZ_m\toup \rZ$ and $\nu(\rZ_m)<\infty$ such that, for any $k>0$,